DamianRubio/bookpaths/README.md

 **Django**: The application has a Django backend that has more than 5 models as it can be seen in the `models.py` file of the `bookpaths_app` app.
 It uses most of all the other Django features seen during the course.

 **JavaScript**: The application uses JS in different parts of its frontend.
 One example is the addition of the dynamic forms functions in the contribution part of the application.
 The JS code can be seen in the `static/bookpaths_app` folder of the `bookpaths_app` app.
+Other use of JS in the application is to perform the infinite scroll.
+The JS is in charge of performing the fetch requests that load the bookpaths and to add them to the homepage HTML.

 ### Repository Content